 Our team of recruitment specialists have extensive knowledge of the procurement, logistics and supply chain industries and we are dedicated to finding the right candidate for each role.

-Cast UK are supporting a market leading business with the recruitment of a Warehouse Supervisor for their fast-paced operation based in Manchester.
+Cast UK are currently supporting a rapidly expanding Logistics business with the recruitment process of a Business Project Manager to work within their fast paced operation based in London.

-Cast UK are supporting our client, who is a leading logistics business, in their recruitment process of a HR Assistant, based in Crick.
+Cast UK are supporting our client, who is B-Corporation parcel delivery service who are in their recruitment process for a Senior Operations Manager, based in London and covering Bristol.